friemen/kickstart/README.md

  filter is created using partial and compose ("point-free style").

-## Languages topics intentionally omitted from the introduction
+## Language topics intentionally omitted from the introduction

 - Interop
 - Record/Protocol